BASF: World War II

-After the appointment of Adolf Hitler as Chancellor in 1933, IG Farben co-operated with the National Socialist government, profiting from guaranteed volumes and prices and, in time, from slave labour provided through governmental concentration camps.
-BASF (leader of the chemical industry of the IG Farben) built a chemical factory in Auschwitz named "IG Auschwitz"; with a width of 3 km and length of 8 km (resulting in a size of 24 km2), it was the largest chemical factory in the world to that time.
+After the appointment of Adolf Hitler as chancellor in 1933, IG Farben cooperated with the National Socialist government, profiting from guaranteed volumes and prices and, in time, from forced ("unfree") labour provided through governmental concentration camps.
+BASF (leader of the chemical industry of the IG Farben) built a 24 km2 chemical factory in Auschwitz named "IG Auschwitz", the largest chemical factory in the world at the time.
 IG Farben became notorious through its production of Zyklon-B, the lethal gas used to kill prisoners in German extermination camps during the Holocaust.

+IG Farben made extensive use of forced labor during WWII consisting mostly of drafted "service-duty" Germans, foreign workers from German-occupied territories, and prisoners of war.
+By 1943, nearly one-half of all IG Farben workers were forced laborers housed in factory-camp facilities.
+This number did not include the 51,445 concentration camp laborers supplied by the Nazis.
+Spread out over 23 facilities, it is estimated that 31,500–33,500 of those concentration camp inmates were killed by authorities or died from starvation, exhaustion, or disease.

 The Ludwigshafen site was almost completely destroyed during the Second World War but was subsequently rebuilt.
 The allies dissolved IG Farben in November 1945.

 Both the Ludwigshafen and Oppau plants were of strategic importance for the war because the German military needed many of their products (e.g., synthetic rubber and gasoline).
 As a result, they were major targets for air raids.
 During the war, Allied bombers attacked the plants a total of 65 times.

 Bombing took place from the autumn of 1943 and saturation bombing inflicted extensive damage.
 Production virtually stopped by the end of 1944.

 Due to a shortage of male workers during the war, women were conscripted to work in the factories, joined later by prisoners of war and foreign civilians.
 Concentration camp inmates did not work at the Ludwigshafen and Oppau plants.

 In July 1945, the American military administration confiscated all IG Farben assets.
 That same year, the Allied Commission decreed that IG Farben should be dissolved.
 The sites at Ludwigshafen and Oppau were controlled by French authorities.

-BASF refounded
+BASF refounded (1952)

 On 28 July 1948, an explosion occurred at a BASF site in Ludwigshafen, killing 207 people and injuring 3818.
 In 1952, BASF was refounded under its name following the efforts of former Nazi Party member Carl Wurster, who served in Nazi Germany as Wehrwirtschaftsführer (war economy leader).
 With the German economic miracle in the 1950s, BASF added synthetics such as nylon to its product range.
 BASF developed Polystyrene in the 1930s and invented Styropor in 1951.